- Rust 99.6%

 yes (Win32 Named File Mapping) |

 The shared memory layout is byte-for-byte identical on both platforms; only the OS primitives differ.
-On Unix the region is a POSIX named SHM object (/slm-<name>); on Windows it is a page-file-backed Named File Mapping (Local\slm-<name>).
+On Unix the region is a POSIX named SHM object (/slm-<token>); on Windows it is a page-file-backed Named File Mapping (Local\slm-<token>), where <token> is a 16-hex-char FNV-1a-64 hash of the sender name -- a fixed length, so the name stays within macOS's 31-char shm_open limit.
 Both use named semaphores for wake-up signalling.

 The Unix path is gated behind #[cfg(unix)] (requires librt on Linux, linked automatically via libc).
 The Windows path is gated behind #[cfg(windows)] (requires windows-sys).
 On any other platform the transport is a no-op stub and all frames go over UDP only.